okayenu/CNN-Clothes/PROGRESS.md

 ## 2025-09-08 1:19 PM — Task 9 (Resize Images to 32x32 for Transfer Learning)
 **[test]** Assert output shape (None, 32, 32, 3)

+## 2025-09-08 2:17 PM — Task 9 (Resize Images to 32x32 for Transfer Learning)
+**[Test]** Write stub test for Resize Images to 32x32 for Transfer Learning to define expected behavior